opentext-idol/idol-oem-tutorials/tutorials/eduction/pci_grammar.md

 The PCI grammar files provide entities of the "context", "nocontext" and "landmark" forms like the PII, PHI and Gov packages do.

+For the PCI date entities, like `pci/date/paymentcard/*`, "context", "nocontext" and 'landmark" options are available in order to match the recall and precision goals to the use case.
+Consider that the "nocontext" version might over-match significantly (*i.e.*, we are likely to return values that are similar to the entity patterns, such as a date of birth).

+The PCI number entities, like `pci/pan/*/pan`, there are also "context", "nocontext" and "landmark" entity forms.
+However, the "nocontext" form has less risk of false positives due to checksum validation which we will explore below.

 For full details of the entities included with the address grammar, please read the [reference guide](https://www.microfocus.com/documentation/idol/IDOL_12_12/EductionGrammars_12.12_Documentation/PCI/#PCI/PCI_GrammarReference.htm).

-For the PCI date entities, like `pci/date/paymentcard/*` available with both "context" and "nocontext" options, consider that the "nocontext" version might over-match significantly (*i.e.*, we are likely to return values that are similar to the entity patterns, such as a date of birth).
-However, not relying on context also reduces the number of false negatives (*i.e.*, we miss fewer matches).

-The PCI number entities, like `pci/pan/*/pan`, there's also "context", "nocontext" and "landmark" entity forms.
-However, the "nocontext" form has less risk of false positives due to checksum validation which we will explore below.

 > NOTE: You can configure Eduction to use either versions of an entity, in which case matches located with context are given a higher score in the results.